memphis-iis/mofacts/docs/DEPLOYING.md

 fine.
 The rest of this section details how you perform the same actions manually...

-It is assumed that all the following steps are performed on the server in the "home" directory for mofacts:
+You perform all the following steps on the server in the "home" directory for mofacts:

 ````
 $ cd /var/www/mofacts
 ````

 One note - remember that for security everything in this directory will owned by the www-data user.
-As a result, many of the commands will be executed using `sudo`
+As a result, you will use `sudo` to execute most of the commands.

-First the bundle needs to be extracted.
-Many meteor tutorials will then delete the bundle file.
-The deploy.sh script changes the name of the file instead.
-As a result, the deployment step only occurs when necessary (because it can only run when mofacts.tar.gz exists), but there is a copy of the file used for the currently running deployment (named mofacts.tar.gz.deployed).
+First you should extract the bundle.
+Meteor tutorials will often recommend that you delete the bundle file, but our `deploy.sh` script changes the name of the file instead.
+As a result, the deployment step occurs when necessary (because it runs when mofacts.tar.gz exists), but there is a copy of the file used for the running deployment (named mofacts.tar.gz.deployed).
 Also note that for safety you should delete the previous bundle.

 ````